Chigwell: Culture

 Until their closure in 2002, Chigwell had night clubs, known collectively as the Epping Forest Country Club.
 There is a Local Nature Reserve at Roding Valley Meadows off Roding Lane which follows the River Roding up to Loughton.

 The TV series Birds of a Feather was set in Chigwell.

 Transport

 All bus services are Transport for London services, except the 804.
 Route 150 just penetrates into Chigwell Row.
 Routes 362 and 462 serve only Grange Hill.
-Route 275 just passes through Tomswood Road and the westernmost section of Manor Road.
+Route 275 just passes through Tomswood Hill and the westernmost section of Manor Road.
 Chigwell is served by Chigwell station and Grange Hill station (further south bordering Hainault), both on the Central line of the London Underground.
 For a more frequent service to London there are also nearby Buckhurst Hill, Woodford, Loughton and Hainault stations as services between Grange Hill and Woodford are limited to three trains per hour in each direction, with an increased service during morning peak hours.